Case Study: SUNY Brockport

 Crowd Sourcing Knowledge Updates

 “Before, it was cumbersome to update knowledge articles,” Donohue says.
 Now, when a technician creates an article describing the steps that he or she has taken in resolving a problem, a knowledge expert is alerted automatically to review and approve the article for publication.
-Users can rate the effectiveness of articles in helping them resolve their own IT issues, and knowledge experts are notified after a certain period to time to review articles again to make sure the information is still relevant and up to date.
+Users can rate the effectiveness of articles in helping them resolve their own IT issues, and knowledge experts are notified after a certain period of time to review articles again to make sure the information is still relevant and up to date.

 “When people use our knowledge base now, they can be confident that they’re getting accurate information.
 That’s critical,” Donohue says.